WE ARE OPEN:

 Lusciously rich in color and texture, the Troublemaker Red Blend is a beautiful wine with aromas of dark fruit, black pepper and a hint of asphalt.
 On the pallet, sweet vanilla, black berry cobbler, fresh currant and our signature splash of acidity create a lingering flavor that is finished with smooth & silky tannins.

 Comprised of varietals that flourish in Paso Robles’ distinct growing region, Troublemaker consists of Syrah, Petite Sirah, Mourvèdre, Grenache, and Zinfandel.
 Syrah is the backbone of the wine, setting the stage for a fruit-forward style and a full body.
 Petite Sirah contributes to the deep ruby color.
 Sweet and bright red fruit flavors of Grenache blend with the rustic and lively flavors of the Mourvèdre, while Zinfandel adds its signature zing to round out the blend.

 Varietal: Syrah, Petite Sirah, Grenache, Zinfandel and Mourvedre

 Appellation: Paso Robles

-The grapes were harvested, crushed, then cold-soaked prior to fermentation, we utilize both small open top and pump over fermenters, as we ferment all varietals separately for 7 to 14 days.
-Wines were aged in oak between 12-20 months, depending on the vintage.
-All barrel aging was done in French and American oak barrels, 55% of which were new.
-Blend 15 was assembled in January of 2022 and was cross-flow filtered prior to bottling in late February of 2022.
+The grapes were harvested, crushed, then cold-soaked prior to fermentation in five-ton, open-top tanks, as well as and 20-60 ton closed-top stainless steel tanks for 7 to 14 days.
+Wines were aged in oak for an average of 20 months, depending on the vintage (2015 – 2021).
+All barrel aging was done in French and American oak barrels, 70% of which were new.
+Blend 16 was initially assembled in November of 2022.
+The final blend was crossflow filtered prior to bottling in late January of 2023.

 Hope Family Wines